 - 4.4.6 For casinos with 16 or more table games a CGMA in each role is required.
-For casinos with 15 or less table games, one (1) dual role CGMA is required. - 4.4.7 In order to work as CGMA for both the cash cage and count room, the training requirements for both positions must be completed. - 4.4.8 A CGMA must work a minimum of 200 hours over a two-year period (100 of these hours must be in the last year) to remain registered.
-The start date of the two-year period is the date the AGLC issues the two-year period is the date the AGLC issues the two-year registration as stated in subsection 4.4.5. - 4.4.9 A CGMA is directly accountable to the AGLC.
-They shall ensure the Licensed Charities comply with provisions of the Gaming and Liquor Act, Gaming and Liquor Regulation and Board policies as they relate to cash cage and count room activities.
-Failure to do so may result in disciplinary action up to and including suspension or cancellation of registration. - 4.4.10 A CGMA is, as a condition of registration, responsible for providing the relevant information, assistance and guidance for the Licensed Charity to properly complete the required financial control forms and at the same time adhere to all the financial control requirements.
-All required documentation pertaining to the casino Event must be completed and balanced at close of the casino Event prior to his/her departure. - 4.4.11 A CGMA is responsible for identifying and reporting the circumstances surrounding any shortages by submitting a Discrepancy Report to the AGLC.
+For casinos with 15 or less table games, one dual role CGMA is required. - 4.4.7 In order to work as CGMA for both the cash cage and count room, the training requirements for both positions must be completed. - 4.4.8 A CGMA must work a minimum of 200 hours over a two-year period (100 of these hours must be in the last year) to remain registered.
+The start date of the two-year period is the date AGLC issues the two-year registration as stated in subsection 4.4.5. - 4.4.9 A CGMA is directly accountable to AGLC.
+They shall ensure the licensed charities comply with provisions of the Gaming, Liquor and Cannabis Act, Gaming, Liquor and Cannabis Regulation and Board policies as they relate to cash cage and count room activities.
+Failure to do so may result in disciplinary action up to and including suspension or cancellation of registration. - 4.4.10 A CGMA is, as a condition of registration, responsible for providing the relevant information, assistance and guidance for the licensed charity to properly complete the required financial control forms and at the same time adhere to all the financial control requirements.
+All required documentation pertaining to the casino event must be completed and balanced at close of the casino event prior to his/her departure. - 4.4.11 A CGMA is responsible for identifying and reporting the circumstances surrounding any shortages by submitting a Discrepancy Report to AGLC.
 An investigation may be conducted based on the submitted Discrepancy Report.
 If negligence is involved in the shortage, Board action may be considered to secure the missing funds.
-If the shortage occurred as the result of a criminal act, the appropriate Criminal Code charges will be laid (see section 9, Enforcement of Legislation). - 4.4.12 A CGMA must hold a current registration with the AGLC and must follow all cash cage and count room Advisor duties as defined in subsection 6.3 of the CTCOG.
+If the shortage occurred as the result of a criminal act, the appropriate Criminal Code charges will be laid (see section 9, Enforcement of Legislation). - 4.4.12 A CGMA must hold a current registration with AGLC and must follow all cash cage and count room advisor duties as defined in Section 6.3 of the CTCOG.

-ONDINED GENERAL MANAGERY ADVISOR AND ADVISORS ors Applicants for the Advisor position must complete the requirements specified in subsection 6.3.5 of the CTCOG prior to being registered as an Advisor.
+Adviso rs 4.4.13 Applicants for the advisor position must complete the requirements specified in subsection 6.3.5 of the CTCOG prior to being registered as an advisor.